Team Voltage 386 logo

 ↓ Upcoming Voltage Nights ↓

-Meetings are between 6:00 PM - 9:00 PM at Melbourne High School on weekdays.
-Check the calendar page and follow us on instagram for more information and up to date information.
+Meetings are Every Monday, 6:00 PM – 8:00 PM at Melbourne High School.
+Check the calendar page and follow us on Instagram for current meeting dates and event updates.

 Before you visit